make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - ...negate one endpoint if $\cos\phi<0$...
 - ...solves first problem since the endpoints are never more than 90 deg apart...
-- ...also gives us a very good approximation to SLERP without the inverse trig or the singularity...
+- ...also gives us a very good approximation to Slerp without the inverse trig or the singularity...
 - This is are essentially unit quaternion in 2D... and it's now just a small leap to 3D